 AREA TASK SCORE IV&V OBSERVATIONS COM - 1 Confirm communication plans and strategies are established, accessible and being used.
 5 The project continues to maintain a comprehensive, multi-channel communication planning log.
 The OCM team has created a comprehensive communication strategy.
 COM - 2 Verify communication plans and strategies are effective and support communications and work product sharing between all project stakeholders.
 4 Stakeholder assessments have been used to gauge effectiveness.
 Responses indicate widespread awareness and consistent levels of engagement with few exceptions.
 The Project routinely publishes targeted communications and makes materials available online.
 IV&V has observed agency liaisons leveraging published online material and the quarterly communications package to create internal content for meetings and other forms of communication (e.g., SharePoint, newsletters, agency site).
-Some agencies indicate a need for detailed information for them to be able to assess the impact of Florida PALM on their agency business systems, operations, and demand for technical resources to complete preparations.
+Some agencies indicate a need for detailed information to assess the impact of Florida PALM on their agency business systems, operations, and demand for technical resources to complete preparations.
+As of November, the Project is taking steps to expedite details concerning the Departmental Wave to facilitate those impact assessments.
 The Project continually assesses its communications practices and creates alternative communications to inform agencies on where to find the details they seek.
 COM - 3 Review that mechanisms to capture informal communications and feedback are active and effective for informing project team of stakeholder and end-user needs.
 5 The Project has established a Change Champion Network designed to channel informal communications to various agency-based liaisons prior to contacting Project resources directly.
 This helps to ensure ad hoc communications are received, treated by the appropriate resources, and responded to in a consistent manner.